High Energy Bills (HVAC) in Jackson, CA

 Is hvac maintenance urgent in Jackson's climate?

-Jackson experiences summer highs averaging 93°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
+Jackson experiences summer highs averaging 93°F and winter lows around 34°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
 Schedule a service visit at your convenience.

 What should Jackson homeowners know about hvac for their homes?